 DOI:

-RECURRENT CLOSTRIDIUM DIFFICILE
+COMMENTARY ON HOT TOPICS

 Recurrent Clostridium difficile (C.difficile) is a growing epidemic with high rate of recurrence despite use of antibiotics.
 Fecal therapy to treat enterocolitis has been discussed in the literature since the late 1950’s; despite anecdotal evidence suggesting its safety and efficacy, fecal therapy has remained an esoteric treatment.
 We read the recent article by van Nood et al[1] describing the results of the European randomized study investigating fecal therapy versus oral vancomycin for treatment of recurrent C.difficile infection with great interest.
 This is first randomized study investigating and validating use of fecal transplant for treatment of recurrent C.difficile infection.

 Clostridium difficile infection is identified as the cause of 25%-55.4% cases of antibiotic-associated diarrhea[2, 3], costs over $1 billion dollars annually in the United States to treat[4], and is a growing epidemic with twice as many cases reported in 2003 as in 1996 in part due to emergence of the more virulent, flouroquinolone-resistant NAP1/BI/027 strain[4,5].
 C.difficile infection has a risk of initial recurrence rate following treatment with antibiotics of 20%-35%[6,7]; risk of recurrence is increased by use of antibiotics for other infections, being female, having initial infection in the spring, and having number of previous C.difficile infection recurrences[8].
 Up to 65% of patients with recurrent disease ultimately develop pattern of recurrent C.difficile infection[6,8].
 Patients with recurrent C.difficile infection are at risk of developing antibiotic resistance, and complications from C.difficile infection including: colitis, pseudomembranous colitis, toxic megacolon, and death[7,9].
 Current therapies to treat recurrent C.difficile infection include tapered or pulsed dose oral vancomycin or metronidazole; these therapies are associated with high recurrence rates making it important that an effective treatment option for recurrent C.difficile infection become available[6].